 Can linoleum be recycled?

+In 2020, the amount of material consumed by humanity every year has passed 100 billion tons*.
 Moving towards a circular economy, whereby economic growth is decoupled from resource use, is vital as the global population expands, putting pressure on our world’s finite natural resources.
-In 2017, nearly 90 billion tons of materials were consumed globally, and by 2050, this is predicted to double*.
-Recycling is an important way to keep materials in use for as long as possible, extending their life and conserving natural resources.
+Recycling is one of the best ways for you to have a positive impact on the world.
+It is much more than just reducing the amount of waste sent to landfill or incineration as it allows to keep materials in use for as long as possible, extending their life, preserving natural resources and reducing your impact.

 What is linoleum?